FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Conclusion

 \section{Conclusion}

-In this paper, we present a gaze-aware neural scene representation and view synthesis method tailored for future portable virtual reality viewing experiences.
-Specifically, we overcome the limitations of existing neural rendering approaches for high performance, resolution, and fidelity.
-Our network individually synthesizes foveal, mid-, and far-periphery retinal images, which are then blended to form a wide field-of-view image matching retinal acuity.
-This is achieved via adapting the neural network model to the foveated visual acuity and stereopsis.
-Comparing with traditional rendering, our method requires less than $1\%$ data storage yet delivering identically high perceptual quality.
-Comparing with alternative neural view synthesis approaches, our method creates significantly faster and higher fidelity viewing for high resolution, high FoV, and stereo VR head-mounted-displays.
+We present a gaze-contingent neural scene representation and view synthesis method tailored for egocentric and stereoscopic VR viewing.
+To unlock the practical deployment of neural radiance fields in VR, we overcome their challenges such as high latency, low resolution, and low fidelity that are exacerbated with stereoscopic and immersive displays.
+This is achieved by encoding not only the scene content but also \textit{how} human vision perceives it, i.e., the gaze-contingent visual acuity and stereopsis.
+Our network individually synthesizes foveal, mid-, and far-periphery retinal images, and then blended them to form a wide field-of-view image.
+We also derive an analytical model depicting quality-latency balance and optimizes these two essential factors based on psychophysical study data.
+Orthogonal to traditional rendering pipeline, our method takes advantage of NeRF's versatile capability of synthesising not only virtual content but also physically captured scenes, as demonstrated in \Cref{fig:results:comparison2}.
+Compared with NeRF \cite{mildenhall2020nerf}\nothing{alternative neural view synthesis approaches (\cite{mildenhall2020nerf})}, our method creates significantly faster and higher perceptual fidelity for high resolution and high FoV immersive viewing.
+Furthermore, with the support of view-dependent effects (\Cref{fig:vd}), our method is robust to occluded scenes with complex geometry, a challenge faced by panorama-based synthesis approaches (e.g., \cite{Lin:DeepPanorama}).